No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

+In other words, there is no free lunch, but rather an intuitive trade-off: If the error in estimating the covariance $\sigma_{fy}$ is higher than the magnitude of $\sigma_{fy}$, then~\nameref{def:cross-ppi-inf-N} performs worse than using the $n$ labeled examples alone.

 In the following, we characterize the covariance estimation error $\mathbb{E}[(\hat{\sigma}_{fy} - \sigma_{fy})^2]$.
-To build intuition, we first revisit the setting where $Y, F$ are independent, and prove that the result in~\cref{theorem:indpt-normal-mse-all} holds more generally in this setting.
+To build intuition, we first revisit the setting where $Y, F$ are independent, and prove that (in general), PPI++ performs worse than classical in this setting.
 In~\cref{subsec:gen-theory} we then give an explicit characterization (in \cref{theorem:gen-covariance_estimation}) of the covariance estimation error term.